truenas/middleware/docs/userguide/freenas_intro.rst

 * The "File System type" field has been removed from :menuselection:`Storage --> Import Volume` as the supported file system types are automatically detected.

+* The "S.M.A.R.T. extra options" field has been removed from :menuselection:`Storage --> View Disks --> Edit` and from :menuselection:`Storage --> Volume Status --> Edit Disk`.

+* The "Threshold days" field has been removed from :menuselection:`Storage --> Scrubs --> Add Scrub`.

 .. index:: Hardware Recommendations
 .. _Hardware Recommendations: